adhyaay-karnwal/neuralagent/README.md

 ## 🛡️ License

 MIT License.
 Use at your own risk.
-This tool moves your mouse and types on your behalf — test responsibly!
+This tool moves your mouse and types on your behalf, test responsibly!

 ---